VKCOM/nocolor/docs/examples_close_to_reality.md

 Of these two rules, the first one sounds quite unambiguous, cannot call functions in this way, and most likely there should be no exceptions.
 But the second option is too harsh.
 A situation is possible when it is necessary when the developer understands what he is doing and what it can lead to.

-Exception rules have already been mentioned in the description of the concept, so let's write another rule that will allow using the database functions in `highload` functions.
+Exclusion rules have already been mentioned in the description of the concept, so let's write another rule that will allow using the database functions in `highload` functions.

 ```yaml
 -